 It was an Englishman, Malcolm Swan, who purchased the domaine in 1973, helping to establish a lasting reputation in the British market – not just for his own wines – but for what was then, the completely unknown region of the Côtes de Ventoux.
 I remember visiting here for the first time in 1988, a year before Swan sold the property onto Kilkenny man, Gay McGuinness, who had fallen in love with the region.

-Swan stayed on as winemaker until retiring in 1998 (I am pleased to report he is alive and well and still lives on the property), passing the winemaking and management onto a Ciaràn Rooney.
+Swan stayed on as winemaker until retiring in 1998, passing the winemaking and management onto a Ciaràn Rooney.
 Originally from Dublin, Rooney had been raised in South Africa and had elected to study oenology at Stellenbosch University.
 In 2011, Rooney moved on, and today the domaine is managed by the young and very capable Florent Chave, who worked his apprenticeship at Domaine Brusset in Cairanne before moving to Domaine des Anges to be assistant winemaker to Rooney.

 The vineyard extends to 18 hectares of vines and is now widely referenced as possibly the best domaine in the Ventoux appellation.

 A three-way split between Bourboulenc, Grenache Blanc and Roussanne.
 Raised in tank and aged on the lees for three months for added complexity.

 Ventoux Blanc ‘Archange’

 From an old parcel of Roussanne, the wine is barrel fermented, with production limited to around 120 cases a year.

 Raised in a combination of concrete and stainless steel tanks, the blend is an equal split between Syrah and Grenache.

 The old vine Syrah cuvee is blended with 10% Grenache and aged in small oak.